carmichael901230/Lost-Found/README.md

 A lost and found web server can be used for many use-case

 For now, it is designed for Queens College, CUNY.
-The location options are those in Queens College, CUNY.
+The location options are locations in Queens College, CUNY.

 # Quick Demo: